ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ```
 Where the `S045173` is the actual sample name, the `.1` after that represent a duplicate of the same file, the `R1` represent foward reads, and the rest is repeated information.

+1. **Check the technical replicate notation**

+   We have notice some inconsistencies with the replicate notation from Jonah Venture.
+For example, some samples might have ".2" when there is only one replicate, others might have ".2" and ".3" when there is only 2 replicates, and other files might have typos like ".5", ".28", ".62" etc.

+   1.1 Check that the notation actually represents the number of replicates per sample and adjust as needed.

+   * Replicate notation for all eDNA data for the 2022 Pelagic cruise (P224) has been curated.
+See marker subidrectores within P224 for examples.
+For instance [JVB1989_COI](https://github.com/ericgarciaresearch/pifsc_eDNA_data/tree/main/P224/JVB1989_COI)

+2. **Renaming files to something manageable**

+   Script

+	* rename_fastqs.sh < --dry-run | --rename >

-Thus, I created the script `rename_fastqs.sh` to truncate files to just the sample name by recognizing files matching the regex
+I created the script `rename_fastqs.sh` to truncate files to just the sample name by recognizing files matching the regex
 `*_S0*.fastq.gz` and using `sed` to modify the name to something like `S045173_1.R1.fastq.gz`.
 That is, it  keeps only the sample name and changes the "." to a "_" before the duplicate information because the extra point can cause issues later on.

 * Importantly, this script can give you a preview of the resulting names (`--dry-run`) before actually renamning files (`--rename`).